britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 remain there, apparently absorbed in the spectacle in the street, Eugenio and Giovanelli come in.)</i>

-SCENE SECOND.
-EUGENIO, GIOVANELLI; THEN REVERDY, MISS DURANT.
+<p align="center">SCENE SECOND.
+Eugenio, Giovanelli; then Reverdy, Miss Durant.</p>

-EUGENIO.
-You must come in here; we can’t talk in the hall.
+EUGENIO: You must come in here; we can’t talk in the hall.

-GIOVANELLI, with a bouquet of flowers.
-I have come for news of the dear young lady.
-I’m ter- ribly nervous.
+GIOVANELLI, <i>with a bouquet of flowers:</i> I have come for news of the dear young lady.
+I’m terribly nervous.

-EUGENIO.
-You think you may lose her?
+EUGENIO: You think you may lose her?
 It would serve you right!

-GIOVANELLI.
-If I lose her I shall never try again.
+GIOVANELLI: If I lose her I shall never try again.
 I am passionately in love with her.

-EUGENIO.
-I hope so, indeed!
+EUGENIO: I hope so, indeed!
 That was part of our agreement.

-GIOVANELLI.
-If you begin to joke, I see she’s better.
+GIOVANELLI: If you begin to joke, I see she’s better.

-EUGENIO.
-If I begin to joke?
+EUGENIO: If I begin to joke?
 I’m as serious as you.
 If she ’s better it’s no thanks to you — doing your best to kill her on my hands.

-GIOVANELLI.
-It was no fault of mine.
+GIOVANELLI: It was no fault of mine.
 She had her own way.

-EUGENIO.
-The Coliseum by moonlight — that was a lovely inven- tion!
+EUGENIO: The Coliseum by moonlight — that was a lovely invention!
 Why didn’t you jump into the Tiber at once?

-GIOVANELLI.
-We are not the first who have been there.
+GIOVANELLI: We are not the first who have been there.
 It’s a very common excursion.

-EUGENIO.
-By daylight, of course; but not when the miasma rises.
+EUGENIO: By daylight, of course; but not when the miasma rises.

-GIOV’ANELLI.
-Excuse me: it is recommended in the guide-books.
+GIOVANELLI: Excuse me: it is recommended in the guide-books.

-EUGENIO.
-Do you make love according to Murray? — or, perhaps, according to Baedeker?
+EUGENIO: Do you make love according to Murray? — or, perhaps, according to Baedeker?
 I myself have conducted families there, to admire the general effect; but not to spend the evening.

-GIOVANELLI.
-I was afraid for myself, Heaven knows!
+GIOVANELLI: I was afraid for myself, Heaven knows!

-EUGENIO.
-“Afraid for yourself” is good — with an American heiress beside you!
+EUGENIO: “Afraid for yourself” is good — with an American heiress beside you!

-GIOVANELLI.
-I couldn’t induce her to come away, the moon was so bright and beautiful!
+GIOVANELLI: I couldn’t induce her to come away, the moon was so bright and beautiful!
 And then you wanted her to be talked about.

-EUGENIO.
-Yes: but I wanted you to take her alive.
+EUGENIO: Yes: but I wanted you to take her alive.
 She’s talked about enough to-day.
 It was only a week ago, but the whole town knows it.

-GIOVANELLI.
-Per Bacco!
+GIOVANELLI: Per Bacco!
 That solemn fool of a Winterbourne has spread the story.

-EUGENIO.
-The further the better!
+EUGENIO: The further the better!
 But I thought I had given him something else to do.

-GIOVANELLI.
-I don’t know what you had given him to do; but, as luck would have it, he turned up at the Coliseum.
+GIOVANELLI: I don’t know what you had given him to do; but, as luck would have it, he turned up at the Coliseum.
 He came upon us suddenly, and stood there staring.
 Then he took off his hat to my companion, and made her the lowest of bows.

-EUGENIO.
-Without a word?
+EUGENIO: Without a word?

-GIOVANELLI.
-Without a word.
+GIOVANELLI: Without a word.
 He turned his back and walked off.

-EUGENIO.
-Stupid ass!
+EUGENIO: Stupid ass!
 But it is all right: he has given her up.

-GIOVANELLI.
-He gave her up that day on the Pincian; he has not been near her since.
+GIOVANELLI: He gave her up that day on the Pincian; he has not been near her since.

-EUGENIO, aside.
-The Katkoff is really perfect! — though he comes to ask about her every day.
-(Aloud.)
-Yes, but he wanted a reason: now he has got his reason.
+EUGENIO, <i>aside:</i> The Katkoff is really perfect! — though he comes to ask about her every day. <i>(Aloud.)</i> Yes, but he wanted a reason: now he has got his reason.

-GIOVANELLI, pretentiously.
-I shall give him a better one than that!
+GIOVANELLI, <i>pretentiously:</i> I shall give him a better one than that!

-EUGENIO.
-He’s perfectly content with this one; and it must be admitted it would suit most people.
+EUGENIO: He’s perfectly content with this one; and it must be admitted it would suit most people.
 We must hope it will suit Mr. Miller.

-GIOVANELLI, gloomily.
-Ah, Mr. Miller?
+GIOVANELLI, <i>gloomily:</i> Ah, Mr. Miller?
 I seemed to see him there, too, in the moonlight!

-EUGENIO.
-You’re afraid of him, and your fear makes images.
+EUGENIO: You’re afraid of him, and your fear makes images.
 What did Miss Daisy do?

-GIOVANELLI.
-After the American had left us?
+GIOVANELLI: After the American had left us?
 She held her tongue till we got home.

-EUGENIO.
-She said nothing about him?
+EUGENIO: She said nothing about him?

-GIOVANELLI.
-Never a word, thank goodness!
+GIOVANELLI: Never a word, thank goodness!

-EUGENIO, thoughtful a moment.
-Cavaliere, you are very limited.
+EUGENIO, <i>thoughtful a moment:</i> Cavaliere, you are very limited.

-GIOVANELLI.
-I verily believe I am, to stand here and answer your questions.
+GIOVANELLI: I verily believe I am, to stand here and answer your questions.
 All this time you have told me nothing about my adored!

-EUGENIO.
-She is doing very well; it has been alight attack.
+EUGENIO: She is doing very well; it has been alight attack.
 She
 has sat up these three days, and the doctor says she needs only to be careful.
-But being careful doesn’t suit her;
-she’s in despair at missing the Carnival.
+But being careful doesn’t suit her; she’s in despair at missing the Carnival.

-GIOVANELLI, tenderly.
-Enchanting young person!
+GIOVANELLI, <i>tenderly:</i> Enchanting young person!
 Be so good as to give her these flowers.
 Be careful of them, you know!

-EUGENIO.
-I should think so — when I pay for them myself.
+EUGENIO: I should think so — when I pay for them myself.

-GIOVANELLI.
-And ask if I may come up and see her.
+GIOVANELLI: And ask if I may come up and see her.

-EUGENIO, looking at the bouquet.
-You get ’em handsome, I must say. — I don’t know what the doctor would say to that.
+EUGENIO, <i>looking at the bouquet:</i> You get ’em handsome, I must say. — I don’t know what the doctor would say to that.

-GIOVANELLI, smiling.
-Let me be the doctor.
+GIOVANELLI, <i>smiling:</i> Let me be the doctor.
 You’ll see!

-EUGENIO.
-You’re certainly dangerous enough for one.
+EUGENIO: You’re certainly dangerous enough for one.
 But you must wait till we go out — the mother and the brother and I.

-GIOVANELLI.
-Where are you going, at this hour?
+GIOVANELLI: Where are you going, at this hour?

-EUGENIO.
-To show that peevish little brat the illumination.
+EUGENIO: To show that peevish little brat the illumination.

-GIOVANELLI.
-Mrs. Miller leaves her daughter — at such a time?
+GIOVANELLI: Mrs. Miller leaves her daughter — at such a time?

-EUGENIO.
-Master Randolph is the head of the family.
+EUGENIO: Master Randolph is the head of the family.

-GIOVANELLI.
-I must get his consent to the marriage, then?
+GIOVANELLI: I must get his consent to the marriage, then?

-EUGENIO.
-You can get it with a pound of sugar plums.
+EUGENIO: You can get it with a pound of sugar plums.

-GIOVANELLI.
-I’ll buy him a dozen to-morrow.
+GIOVANELLI: I’ll buy him a dozen to-morrow.

-EUGENIO.
-And charge them to me, of course.
+EUGENIO: And charge them to me, of course.

-GIOVANELLI, stiffly.
-Please to open the door.
-I’ll wait in the hall till you go out.
-(Eugenio opens the door, looks at him, and then passes out first.
-Gio- vanelli follows.
-When they have left the room, Reverdy and Miss Durant come in from the balcony.)
+GIOVANELLI, <i>stiffly:</i> Please to open the door.
+I’ll wait in the hall till you go out. <i>(Eugenio opens the door, looks at him, and then passes out first.
+Giovanelli follows.
+When they have left the room, Reverdy and Miss Durant come in from the balcony.)</i>

-REVERDY, his finger on his lips.
+REVERDY, <i>his finger on his lips:</i> Hush, hush!
-Hush, hush!
 She’s looking for the gentleman who kissed his hand.

-MISS DURANT.
-When she kissed hers back, she frightened him away!
+MISS DURANT: When she kissed hers back, she frightened him away!

-REVERDY.
-I can’t stand that balcony business!
-I want to dance and sing, in the midst of it, with a charming creature on my arm !
+REVERDY: I can’t stand that balcony business!
+I want to dance and sing, in the midst of it, with a charming creature on my arm!

-MISS DURANT.
-I forbid you to touch any of your creatures!
+MISS DURANT: I forbid you to touch any of your creatures!

-REVERDY.
-In the Carnival one may touch any one.
+REVERDY: In the Carnival one may touch any one.
 All common laws are suspended.

-MISS DURANT.
-Cousin Louisa won’t listen to that.
+MISS DURANT: Cousin Louisa won’t listen to that.

-REVERDY.
-She’s a great deal worse than we herself - having an intrigue with a perfect stranger!
+REVERDY: She’s a great deal worse than we herself - having an intrigue with a perfect stranger!
 Now’s our chance to escape; before she misses us, we shall be a mile away.

-MISS DURANT.
-A mile away is very far!
+MISS DURANT: A mile away is very far!
 You make me feel dreadfully like Daisy Miller.

-REVERDY.
-To be perfect, all you want is to be a little like her.
+REVERDY: To be perfect, all you want is to be a little like her.

-MISS DURANT.
-Oh, you wretch — I never!
+MISS DURANT: Oh, you wretch — I never!

-REVERDY.
-There, now, you are just like her!
+REVERDY: There, now, you are just like her!

-MISS DURANT.
-I certainly am not used to being a wall-flower.
+MISS DURANT: I certainly am not used to being a wall-flower.

-REVERDY.
-A plant in a balcony is even worse.
+REVERDY: A plant in a balcony is even worse.
 Come, come! here’s the mask.

-MISS DURANT.
-It’s very dreadful.
-I can’t bear to look so ugly !
+MISS DURANT: It’s very dreadful.
+I can’t bear to look so ugly!

-REVERDY.
-Don’t I know how pretty you are?
+REVERDY: Don’t I know how pretty you are?

-MISS DURANT, taking his arm, aside.
-He can do anything with me he wants!
-(Exeunt.
-Enter Daisy on the opposite side.)
+MISS DURANT, <i>taking his arm, aside:</i> He can do anything with me he wants! <i>(Exeunt.
+Enter Daisy on the opposite side.)</i>

-SCENE THIRD.
-DAISY ALONE; THEN WINTERBOURNE, A WAITER; MRS.
-COSTELLO.
+<p align="center">SCENE THIRD.
+Daisy alone; then Winterbourne, a Waiter; Mrs. Costello.</p>

-DAISY.
-She wears a light dressing-gown, like an invalid, and it must be apparent that she has been ill, though this appearance must not be exaggerated.
-She wanders slowly into the room, and pauses in the middle.
+DAISY: <i>She wears a light dressing-gown, like an invalid, and it must be apparent that she has been ill, though this appearance must not be exaggerated.
+She wanders slowly into the room, and pauses in the middle.</i>

 Ah, from here the music is very distinct — and the voices of the crowd, and all the sound of the fete.
 Upstairs, in our rooms, you can hear it just dimly.
 That’s the way it seemed to me — just faint and far — as I lay there with darkened windows.
-It’s hard to be sick when there’s so much plea- sure going on, especially when you’re so fond of pleasure as poor silly me!
+It’s hard to be sick when there’s so much pleasure going on, especially when you’re so fond of pleasure as poor silly me!
 Perhaps I’m too fond; that’s one of the things I thought of as I lay there.
 I thought of so many — and some of them so sad — as I listened to the far-away Carnival.
 I think it was this that helped me to get better.
 I was afraid I had been bad, and I wanted to live to be good again.
 I was afraid I should die, and I didn’t want to die.
-But I’m better now, and I can walk and do everything I want.
-(Listening again.)
-Every now and then it grows louder, as if the people were so happy!
+But I’m better now, and I can walk and do everything I want. <i>(Listening again.)</i> Every now and then it grows louder, as if the people were so happy!
 It reminds me of that poetry I used to learn at school, “There was a sound of revelry by night.”
 That’s a sound I always wanted to hear.